Denise Baum: 2023 Legislature

 Baum represented the 47th district from Billings, Montana in the 68th Montana Legislature.
 She served on three committees: State Administration and Veterans Affairs; Transportation; and Fish, Wildlife, and Parks.
 She also served as the vice chair of the Interim Transportation Committee that worked to bring the passenger rail to Montana.
 She sponsored and passed HB362, which expanded crisis intervention team training.
 She also sponsored HB301, which would add a penalty enhancement for those in possession of a firearm while committing felony drug trafficking offenses.

 2025 Legislature

 In the 69th Montana Legislature Baum represented the 45th district.
-She was assigned as vice chair to the Transportation committee.
-She also served on the Judiciary and Agriculture committees.
+She served on the Judiciary, Agriculture, and Transportation committees.
+Additionally, she served on the Transportation Interim Committee.

 Personal life

 Baum was born in West Allis, Wisconsin.
 She received a bachelor's degree in Criminal Justice Administration from Mount Senario College.
-Baum is currently a detective with the Billings, Montana police department.
+Baum is a retired detective from the Billings, Montana police department.
+She serves as a member of the Salvation Army advisory board and as a committee chair and adult leader for Boy Scouts of America Troop 77 in Billings.
+She and her spouse, Craig, have one son.